-The first description of what is now commonly called ‘Tunisian crochet’ is generally attributed to Matilda Marian Pullan, who illustrated a long hook used to form a “new stitch in crochet” in two complementary publications dated October 1858.
+The first description in British publication of what is now commonly called ‘Tunisian crochet’ is generally attributed to Matilda Marian Pullan, who illustrated a long hook used to form a “new stitch in crochet” in two complementary publications dated October 1858.
 However, it is not known if either went into circulation prior to the release of the first booklet in a series titled Crochet à la Tricoter by Cornelia Mee and Mary Austin, which also illustrates stitches made on a long hook.
 That text does not indicate its publication date but Mee advertised it as having been “just published” in November 1858.
 (Technical and bibliographical details of them all will be provided in separate posts.)

 Mee and Austin describe Crochet à la Tricoter as a craft of its own: